Skip to Main Content

 On average, investments in energy productivity improvements would yield a 17 percent internal rate of return from future energy savings.
 Additionally, this capital outlay of $170 billion is feasible, representing only 1.6 percent of global fixed capital investment.

 Two major cross-industry initiatives in which financial services firms may consider investing are:

 These initiatives yield an internal rate of return of 36 percent and 35 percent, respectively.

-The following section provides detail on five priority actions the financial services industry can take to become more energy efficient and advance their business opportunities in the sustainable energy market:
+The following section provides detail on four priority actions the financial services industry can take to become more energy efficient and advance their business opportunities in the sustainable energy market:

 Direct more capital toward energy access and the commercialization of energy efficiency and renewable energy technologies.
 Increase energy efficiency of operations.